dolittle/Studio/Source/DevTool/README.md

   * Read models (w/connectionstring)
 * Ability to pause individual microservices (processes)
 * List containers and processes
-* Restart a running process
-* Restart a running container
 * Pause and resume a running process
 * Pause and resume a running container
 * Optimize when we render - only when needed